 The photos show both sides of the same ruler.
 One side shows 6% and 10%, the other side shows 12% and 14%.

-HOW TO USE YOUR SHRINK RULER
+HOW TO USE THE SHRINK RULER

-Measure the dimension of the finished piece you want using a standard inch ruler.
+- Measure the dimension of the finished piece you want using a standard-inch ruler.

-Now find that measurement on the Shrink Ruler on the scale corresponding to the shrinkage of your clay.
+- Find that measurement on the Shrink Ruler on the scale corresponding to the shrinkage of your clay.

 HOW TO MEASURE THE SHRINKAGE RATE OF YOUR CLAY

-Let the clay dry, then bisque fire the clay slab.
+- Let the clay dry, then bisque fire the clay slab.

-Measure the length of the same line again with the regular ruler.
+- Measure the length of the same line again with the regular ruler.

-Use the following formula to solve for S: S=(1-F/M)x100
+- Use the below formula to solve for S.